 Library Vision is Ito’s deeply sad but intriguing moral story.
 What starts as a coping mechanism for a past trauma deviates into an obsession.
 As Goro becomes more obsessed with his family’s library, he loses more and more of his own mind.
 We witness his descent into madness in an exquisitely detailed bottleneck story with quite the impact.
 Out of all of Ito’s star-crossed characters, Library Vision stands out as one of the saddest endings to me.
 Horror is not always monsters, but sometimes our own minds.
 (Quinn)

-The Thing that Drifted to Shore
+The Thing That Drifted to Shore

-As a species, we know more about our moon then the oceans that cover our world.
+As a species, we know more about our moon than the oceans that cover our world.
 What lurks in the deep, dark abyss is only secret by our inaccessibility to explore such depths, allowing the mind to go crazy with possibilities of what could exist, from once thought extinct creatures to beasts unknown to science.

 Junji Ito uses this in multiple ways with a huge terrifying sea creature.
-Inspired by a Lovecraftian nightmare, it brings a personal fear of deep open waters, the unanswered questions of that which is just out of grasp and a level of claustrophobia.
+Inspired by a Lovecraftian nightmare, it brings a personal fear of deep open waters, the unanswered questions of that which is just out of grasp, and a level of claustrophobia.
 Through the monster’s victims being forcefully kept from death in a tight, confined space of the monstrosity’s stomach for several years, with no hope of any rescue, the victims experience unspeakable horrors the mind has yet to comprehend.
 (Jim)

 Tomio: Red Turtleneck

 Tomio: Red Turtle Neck is a prime example of Junji’s ability to create a tense body horror with a relatively simple core concept, then adapt it with dark mystery and sick humour.
-Tomio is a young lothario whose head has now become as detached as his emotions for his girlfriend.
+Tomio is a young Lothario whose head has now become as detached as his emotions for his girlfriend.
 While Tomio’s head has technically been completely severed, it’s still resting precariously atop his neck.
 As long as he can keep his loose head from inevitably separating from his body, he’s granted a few more agonizingly tense moments of life.

 It is perversely enjoyable to see Tomio do battle not only with his own ability to remain alive but also endure his aggrieved ex-girlfriend, and then manage the enchanting gypsy who severed his head in the first place.
-Part of you wants this love-rat to receive his decapitated comeuppance, and another more primal part wants our hero to triumph over the odds.
-We all know Junji Ito can draw fantastical, grotesque spectacles of shock and gore, but to create such an effective and stomach clenching story with so simple a concept is a testament to his genius.
+Part of you wants this love rat to receive his decapitated comeuppance, and another more primal part wants our hero to triumph over the odds.
+We all know Junji Ito can draw fantastical, grotesque spectacles of shock and gore, but to create such an effective and stomach-clenching story with so simple a concept is a testament to his genius.
 (Kanto)

 There is a degree of humour to be found within this short, both in creature design and some narrative points (Dad needs to get to work no matter what!).
 When I think of Ito having fun while still giving his readers a nightmare scenario, Hanging Blimp is my go to title.
-In addition, I always find myself drawn towards his stories that end in global chaos.
-The images of the floating faces in the Japanese skyline fills me with both glee and fear, it is some wonderfully absurd imagery.
+In addition, I always find myself drawn toward his stories that end in global chaos.
+The images of the floating faces in the Japanese skyline fill me with both glee and fear, it is some wonderfully absurd imagery.
 (Adam)